retico-team/retico-coppelia/README.md

 ### coppelia_cozmo_state.CozmoStateModule
-This module monitors and sends the state of a Cozmo robot within a currently running simulation scene as dictionary IUs.
+This module monitors and sends the state of a Cozmo robot within a currently running simulation scene as CozmoStateIUs (found in `coppelia_cozmo_state.py`).
 It takes a Cozmo robot and sets up a ZMQ channel for retrieving updates published by that robot's script within CoppeliaSim.